AStroCvijo/Indexer_2/README.md

 ```
 4. Open the project in IntelliJ IDEA
-5. Run the project in IntelliJ IDEA (this will run without command line arguments)
+5. Run the project in IntelliJ IDEA (this will run the app without command line arguments)
-6. Copy the command that IntelliJ IDEA used to run the app (you can find it in the bottom window)
+6. Copy the command that IntelliJ IDEA used to run the app (you can find it in the bottom window), should look like this `C:........MainKT`
 7. Open terminal and navigate to the repository
-8. Paste the command you coppied
+8. Paste the command you coppied (`C:........MainKT`)
-9. Add command line arguments and run
+9. Add command line arguments and run the app

 ### Arguments guide